 The Wet Towel Method to Remove Veneer

-The veneer and glue is supposed to get moist and lift up after that.
-It seemed to work great, but waiting overnight for it to get moist just isn’t for me.
+The veneer and glue are supposed to get moist and lift up after that.
+It seemed to work great, but waiting overnight for it to get really wet just isn’t for me.

 The Heat Method to Remove Veneer